- Book Review

 He took a job at a car showroom but due to his drug addiction ended up in a rehabilitation program.
 A month later, as soon as his medical insurance has expired, he left the clinic followed by parting words of doctors, who treated him: “You are an inadequate person.
 You will never achieve anything in life.
 Forget all your dreams about wealth and prosperity.
 All you need to concentrate on is to stay away from drugs”.
 Cardone wasn’t pleased to hear it.
 He came home and made a plan, defined every goal he needed to achieve and began his journey.
 He remembered the promise he gave to his mother.
-It was then, when he realised that his self-destructive lifestyle was a result of giving up on his dreams and submitting to the influence of his overly cautious and guardful mother.
+It was then when he realized that his self-destructive lifestyle was a result of giving up on his dreams and submitting to the influence of his overly cautious and guarding mother.

-First step was to concentrate on what he already had — car sales.
+The first step was to concentrate on what he already had — car sales.
 Once passionate about drugs he became passionate about sales.
 He was the first man in, the last man out.
 He went on to become the best salesman and eventually took a position of top-manager.
 But people were cautious about him and told him it seems like he just replaced one addiction with another.
 Cardone had a different opinion.
 He became obsessed with the idea of getting rich, and for the first time in his life, he got to taste the power of obsession.

 What is this power?
 Let’s take a look.

 Idea № 1.
 Never settle with less, strive for the best

 Every person had a childhood dream.
-Some dreamed of becoming an artist, some dreamed of becoming a ship captain, sailing around the world and some dreamed of a quiet family life.
+Some dreamed of becoming an artist, some dreamed of becoming a ship captain, sailing around the world and some dreamed of quiet family life.
 But how many of us made their dreams come true?
 As we grow our way towards adulthood, we gradually accept the idea that our dreams dissolve with our childhood.